PrefectHQ/prefect-recipes/README.md

 # Prefect Recipes 🧑‍🍳 🥐

-This repository contains common and extensible Prefect patterns to drive efficient workflows.
-We like to call these patterns our recipes.
-Here you'll find starter code and more advanced example use cases!
+This repository contains common and extensible Prefect patterns to drive efficient workflows - we like to call these patterns our **recipes**!

+Here you'll find starter code and more advanced example use cases.

 <div align="center">
   <a href="https://github.com/PrefectHQ/prefect-recipes">